Residential Architecture · New York City

 Zoning & Code Review

-We verify that the design complies with the NYC Zoning Resolution, building code, energy code, and any landmark regulations — before design development begins.
-Catching a zoning conflict in a sketch costs nothing.
-Catching it in a permit drawing set that’s already in review costs weeks.
+We verify compliance with the NYC Zoning Resolution, building code, energy code, and landmark regulations before design development begins.
+Catching a conflict in a sketch costs nothing.

 04